ivmai/bdwgc/docs/scale.md

 a fixed number of attempts, we use `pthread_mutex_lock`.)

 These measurements do not use incremental collection, nor was prefetching enabled in the marker.
-We used the C version of the benchmark.
+We used the C variant of the benchmark.
 All measurements are in elapsed seconds on an unloaded machine.

 Number of client threads| 1 marker thread (secs.)| 2 marker threads (secs.)